Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Sources and results

 \subsection{1RXS J015658.6$-$530208}

-The BL Lac nature of 1RXS J015658.6$-$530208 was established by a low signal to noise featureless SOAR optical spectrum \citep{Lan15}.
+The BL Lac nature of 1RXS J015658.6$-$530208 was established by a low S/N featureless optical spectrum taken with the Goodman spectrograph at the Southern Astrophysical Research (SOAR) telescope \citep{Lan15}.
 It was later classified as an EHBL \citep{Cos02,Fof19}.

-Our SALT/RSS observations were performed on 2019 November 24 and 26.
-In both observations transparency was good and seeing was around 1.2 and 1.4 arcsec respectively.
-The source was clearly detected in both observations at a median continuum signal to noise ratio of 100.
-Inspection of the average spectrum shows the presence of clear CaHK and CaIG features at $z$=0.304 ( Fig. \ref{fig_spec1}, first row, right).
-This result is confirmed by the presence of a weaker Mgb feature at the same redshift while the CaFe feature falls into residual telluric absorption and is therefore undetectable.
+Our SALT/RSS observations were performed on November 24 and 26 2019.
+The transparency was good in both observations, and seeing was around 1.2 and 1.4 arcsec, respectively.
+The source was clearly detected in both observations at a median continuum S/N of 100.
+Inspection of the average spectrum shows the presence of clear CaHK and CaIG features at $z \sim$0.304 (Fig. \ref{fig_spec1}, first row, right).
+This result is confirmed by the presence of a weaker Mgb feature at the same redshift, while the CaFe feature falls into residual telluric absorption and is therefore undetectable.
+The fit of the features gives a precise redshift value $z$ = 0.3043 $\pm$ 0.0004.

 We then compared the spectrum with the near-contemporaneous {\em Swift}/UVOT photometric points (see section 4.2.1).
-The {\em Swift}/UVOT fluxes are higher than the SALT/RSS ones while the slopes are compatible (see Fig. \ref{SALT_photo}).
+The {\em Swift}/UVOT fluxes are higher than the SALT/RSS values, while the slopes are comparable (see Fig. \ref{SALT_photo}).
 We used the $v$ {\em Swift}/UVOT filter, whose bandwidth is completely contained in our spectrum, to rescale it.
-The ratio between the $v$ flux and the spectral flux in the corresponding range is 1.3 $\pm$ 0.2.
+The ratio of the $v$ flux to the spectral flux in the corresponding range is 1.3 $\pm$ 0.2.
 We therefore multiplied the spectrum by 1.3 to match the UVOT photometry.
-A possible caveat to this analysis is the possibility of substantial (e.g. bigger than our errors) variability between the spectroscopic and photometric observation.
-To estimate this effect, we fitted the weekly variability distribution of the Catalina survey \citep{Dra09} photometry of the source with a Gaussian function.
+A possible caveat to this analysis is the possibility of substantial variability (i.e. greater than our errors) between the spectroscopic and photometric observation.
+To estimate this effect we fitted the weekly variability distribution of the Catalina survey \citep{Dra09} photometry of the source with a Gaussian function.
 The 2$\sigma$ width of the distribution is 0.24 magnitudes, which, summed in quadrature with the error of the flux ratio, pushes our errors to $\pm$ 0.3 which we use as the errors on the flux.
 The fit with a power law plus galaxy template model results in a bright host galaxy with $M_{\mathrm R}$=-22.7 $\pm$ 0.5.